willsather/demo/README.md

-# Turborepo Starter
+# Demo

+This is a Turborepo configured with Microfrontends to demo Vercel & Next.js

 ## Getting Started

-This repository is a simple Turborepo starter which contains the basic Turborepo setup and configuration.

 To start using, you can use the following commands: